keithweaver/eliza/README.md

 Just open the index HTML file on your local machine, so [this one](./index.html).

-### Why JS?
+### Why Javascript?

-Because you can run a JS file on any browser or any computer.
+I decided to build out my implementation of Eliza in Javascript because it can be run on most computers, using most browsers.
+There's no installation time and I include the dependencies in the index.html.
+I can also create a Github Pages demo forever.

 ### Explanation